Epigene/complete_payment_systems/README.md

 end
 ```
-# Build a posting form for create method
+### Post the built object data from a form rendered by the create method
 ```ruby
 <html>
  <head>